 - Oculomotor nerve impairment may indicate bleeding from the posterior communicating artery.

 - Hypertension is a risk factor for the condition but a marked rise in blood pressure may also occur as a sympathetic reflex following intracerebral haemorrhage.
-This sympathetic reflex can raise blood pressure to life-threatening levels, and surges of adrenaline (epinephrine) may contribute to associated cardiac arrhythmias which may both confuse the diagnosis and further threaten the patient.
+This sympathetic reflex can raise blood pressure to life-threatening levels, and surges of adrenaline (epinephrine) may contribute to associated cardiac arrhythmias.

 - Other causes of stroke.